eiffel-community/eiffel-intelligence/wiki/running-eiffel-intelligence.md

 ## Eiffel Intelligence configurations and properties

-All available Eiffel Intelligence properties can be found in [application.properties](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) example file.
+All available Eiffel Intelligence properties can be found in [application.properties](../src/main/resources/application.properties) example file.

-More documentation of each Eiffel Intelligence property and configurations can be found in [Configuration page](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/configuration.md)
+More documentation of each Eiffel Intelligence property and configurations can be found in the [Configuration page](configuration.md)